 How to make a network cable

-To create your own network cables you will first need the equipment we have listed below.
+To create a network (Ethernet) cable, you need the equipment listed below.

 - Cat 5, Cat 5e, Cat 6, or Cat 7 cable - This cabling can be purchased in large spindles at stores that specialize in cabling.
 Cat5 cabling is the most commonly used cable used today for networks.

 - RJ-45 connectors - These connectors can be purchased at most electronic stores and computer stores and usually come in bulk packages.
 It is always a good idea to get more than you think you need.

-- Crimping tool - These tools are often purchased at electronic stores such as radio shack.
-To create a network cable you need a crimper that is capable of crimping a RJ-45 cable (not just a RJ-11 cable, which looks similar to a RJ-45).
+- Crimping tool - These tools are often purchased at electronic stores.
+To create a network cable, you need a crimper that crimps a RJ-45 cable (not only a RJ-11 cable, which looks similar to an RJ-45).

-- Wire stripper or Knife - If you plan on making several network cables you should also consider getting a wire stripper cable of stripping Cat5, Cat6, or your cable of choice.
-If you do not plan on creating many network cables a knife will suffice.
-For simplicity and to prevent potential issues we recommend a wire stripper.
+- Wire stripper or Knife - If you plan on making several network cables, consider getting a wire stripper that strips Cat 5, Cat 6, or your cable of choice.
+If you do not plan on creating many network cables, a knife will suffice.
+To prevent potential issues, we recommend a wire stripper.

-Once you have the necessary equipment needed to create your own network cables you need to determine the network cable you want to create.
+Once you have the necessary equipment needed to create a network cable, determine the type of network cable you want to create.
 There are two major network cables: a straight through cable and a crossover cable.
-Below are some examples of what cable is used for each of the examples.
+Below are examples of which cable is used for each of the examples.

 Straight through cable (T568A)